 Learning by Leading

-Learning by Leading at the State Botanical Garden of Georgia provides students a combination of leadership skills and real-world experiences to address the earth’s most critical environmental issues.
-Your support will enable students to work with a staff mentor on projects related to their interests including, science, conservation, environmental education and horticulture.
+The State Botanical Garden’s experiential learning program, Learning by Leading, provides students a combination of leadership skills and real-world experiences to address the earth’s most critical environmental issues.
+Your support will enable students to work with a staff mentor on projects related to their interests, including science, conservation, environmental education and horticulture.

 Plant Conservation